…and, typical me, typical me, typical me, it took ages to do the last 10% and actually finish the job.

 A nice side effect of this job is that we’ve rediscovered lots of books that had been neglected and forgotten, such as a box set of Winnie The Witch that’s currently doing great service at bedtime.
 (G is starting to disapprove of my increasingly lengthy bedtime story sessions with the Microbe!)

 The next job is to migrate their ‘tidy books’ front-facing bookcase onto the new landing and fill it up with the huge stack of picture books that are currently languishing on the spare room floor.
-I’d rather not put it on the landing, really, as I expect Matilda will simply sit at the top of the stairs and hurl books down with gay abandon.
+I’d rather not put it on the landing, really, as I expect Hubble will simply sit at the top of the stairs and hurl books down with gay abandon.
 But there’s no other bit of wall in their room where it can reasonably go, because of all the sloping bits.
 (Hmmm.)

 Well that’s all for now.
 T’was just a lofty fly-by and now I have to tidy up the sewing machine chaos.